-Bought up in the country, every Autumn we kids would take ourselves off Scrumping.
+Bought up in the country, every Autumn we kids would go off Scrumping.
 Not only did we get our Five a day, but we also got lots of exercise climbing apple and pear trees to pinch the fruit – and even more exercise running away from the farmer.
 Although I do remember being told NOT to go to a certain orchard – but of course we did.
-We ended up with very upset tummies, as the enticing red fruit were cider apples, as sour as lemons.
+We ended up with upset tummies, as the enticing red fruit were cider apples, as sour as lemons.

-Today, our local hospital has apple trees galore in the grounds, but it breaks my heart to see all the apples lying under the trees, and no-one bothering to pick them up and eat them.
+Today, our local hospital has apple trees galore in the grounds, but it breaks my heart to see all the apples lying under the trees, no-one botheria to pick them up and eat them.
 Surely the hospital should at least have a notice at the entrance telling locals to come in and help themselves?

 There are Blackberries in all the hedgerows, but no-one goes blackberrying any more; and pick-your-own doesn’t exist round here – picking is out of the deep freeze cabinet.